Azadsingh1/Calculator/README.md

 # Calculator
-A simple calculator using HTML5, CSS3, and JavaScript
+A simple calculator using HTML5 and CSS3.